 Our formulation \eqref{eqn:sca1} presumes the PCs are column sparse.
-That is, given the subspace of PCs, there exists a orthogonal rotation, such that after the rotation, the PCs are approximately sparse.
+That is, given the subspace of ordinary PCs, there exists an orthogonal rotation, such that after the rotation, the PCs are approximately sparse.

 Let $U D V\T$ be the low-rank singular value decomposition (SVD) of $X$, where $U\in\V(n,k)$ and $V\in\V(p,k)$ contain singular vectors, and $D\in\R^{k \times k}$ is a diagonal matrix with the diagonal entries in decreasing order, and $k\le\min\{n,p\}$ is the rank.
 For any two orthogonal matrices $O,R\in\U(k)$, define $Z=UO$, $B=O\T D R$, and $Y=VR$.
 With these definitions,